seisman/academic-homepage/content/research/index.md

 ---
-title: "Researches"  # Add a page title.
+title: "Research"  # Add a page title.
 type: "widget_page"  # Page type is a Widget Page
 ---